iklobato/MineCash/README.md

 - **Cache Module**: Can be reused for any project needing Redis caching
 - **Networking Module**: Can be reused for any project needing ALB
 - **ECS Module**: Can be adapted for other containerized applications
+- **Route 53 DNS Module**: Can be reused for any project needing DNS records for AWS resources or IP addresses

 **Adaptation for Other Projects**: